bigOconstant/RustTetris/README.md

 ## Getting Started

-Currently only Ubuntu is supported, but it should be fairly easy to port to other platforms.
-See the Rust Cargo package for sdl to get windows instructions.
+Currently Ubuntu 18.04 and Windows are supported.
+Because thats what I'm testing on.

 ### Prerequisites

 You will need the latest stable version of rust.
-You will also need sdl2 development libraries. which you can install with.
+You will also need sdl2 development libraries if you are on ubuntu. which you can install with.

 ```
 sudo apt-get install libsdl2-dev
 ```

+Windows users may use the build.rs script in the main directory and the included sdl libraries.

 ### Installing